-Radiotherapy can also sometimes be given following chemotherapy in men who have more advanced disease and who are unable to have further treatment surgery such as Retroperitoneal Lymph Node Dissection (see page 33).
+Radiotherapy can also sometimes be given following chemotherapy in men who have more advanced disease and who are unable to have further treatment surgery such as

+RPLND (Retroperitoneal Lymph Node Dissection) explained below.

 Radiotherapy will not normally affect a man's fertility but storing sperm may still be recommended.